guillermooo/sublime-undocs/source/extensibility/packages.rst

 *****************

 Similarly to :ref:`disabling-packages`,
-enabling a package is simply a matter of removing the package's name from the ``ignored_packages`` list setting.
+enabling a package is a matter of removing the package's name from the ``ignored_packages`` list setting.

 Removing Packages
 *****************

-If you installed a package with a package manager you should use the method provided by the manager to remove it.
+If you installed a package with a package manager, you should use the method provided by the package manager to remove it.

 If you installed a package manually,